Rolls-Royce Dawn

 The Rolls-Royce Dawn is a convertible luxury grand tourer manufactured by Rolls-Royce Motor Cars.
 It was announced at the 2015 Frankfurt Motor Show.

 Overview

 The Rolls-Royce Dawn was built in order to replace the earlier 2-door open top car model, the Rolls-Royce Phantom Drophead Coupé.

-The Dawn was built on the basis of the Rolls-Royce Ghost, unlike the earlier model which was based on the 7th Generation Rolls-Royce Phantom, the flagship car model of Rolls-Royce Motor Cars until the arrival of the 8th Generation and the Rolls-Royce Phantom Coupé.
+The Dawn was built on the platform of the Rolls-Royce Ghost, unlike the earlier model which was based on the 7th Generation Rolls-Royce Phantom, the flagship car model of Rolls-Royce Motor Cars until the arrival of the 8th Generation and the Rolls-Royce Phantom Coupé.

 The Rolls-Royce Dawn is the last open top combustion car made by Rolls-Royce Motor Cars.
-Wraith and Dawn are the only remaining Rolls-Royce vehicles using a BMW platform, so their demise was quite expected.
-It's confirmed that the Spectre replaces the Rolls-Royce Wraith Coupé and the Dawn Cabriolet.
+It's confirmed that the Spectre replaces the Rolls-Royce Wraith Coupé but the Dawn Cabriolet's replacement is yet to be announced.